 Based on the results of the staff's review of 1993 annual reports, the Commission will publish additional guidance on the disclosures expected regarding derivatives and risk management activities in time for use in preparing 1994 annual reports.
-In the event the final FASB standard on derivatives disclosure does not require end-users to disclose quantitative/numerical information about their derivative contracts or positions, as I hope it will, the Commission will develop its own guidance on the type of quantitative information needed to inform investors adequately.
+In the event the final FASB standard on derivatives disclosure does not require end-users to disclose quantitative/numerical information about their derivative contracts or positions, the Commission will develop its own guidance on the type of quantitative information needed to inform investors adequately.